omega-space-group/.github/profile/README.md

 ## 📜 License

-All our projects are open-source under **GPL-3.0** license, promoting transparency, collaboration, and knowledge sharing in the space community.
+All our projects are open-source under **GPL-3.0** license, promoting transparency, collaboration and knowledge sharing in the space community.

 ---